 Katherine Tate is Professor of Political Science at Brown University.
 Her Doctor of Philosophy in political science is from the University of Michigan.
 She has a bachelor's degree in political science from the University of Chicago.
 Tate has published six books, including the award winning Black Faces in the Mirror and From Protest to Politics.
-Her research and teaching are in the areas of public opinion, government, and ethnic and gender politics.
+Her research and teaching are in the areas of public opinion, government, and racial and gender politics.

 |Stout, Christopher, Tate, Katherine.
 "The 2008 presidential election, political efficacy, and group empowerment."
 Politics, Groups, and Identities, vol. 1, no. 2, 2013, pp. 143-163.|